humphreys-lab/humphreys-lab.github.io/_pages/papers.md

 ---
 title: Scientific publications
 blurb: We lead research into the changing marine carbonate system in the present-day ocean.
-We also contribute to a range of related studies, including ocean acidification impacts, palaeoceanographic proxies, and novel sensor development.
+We also contribute to studies on related topics including ocean acidification impacts, palaeoceanographic proxies, and sensor development.
 layout: default
 permalink: /papers/
 ---